Indigenous Education Scholarship (IES)

 Value and duration

-The scholarship provides up to $4,000 per year for the standard duration of program plus one semester.
+The scholarship provides from $4,000 up to $11,000 per year for the standard duration of program plus one semester.
 An additional $1,000 per annum is available to selected programs with high material costs.

 For Melbourne metro students renting and not residing with parents/guardians, an additional $4,000 per annum is available.